-Family and systemic psychotherapy.
+Family and Systemic Psychotherapy.

-I am now working in independent practice with families, parents, siblings and people in relationships.
+I am now enjoying working in independent practice with families, parents, siblings and people in relationships.
 I also work with individuals using a systemic lens.

 I particularly enjoy working with people who are gender, sexuality or relationship diverse.